Movie theater: Pricing and admission

 In the United States, many movie theater chains sell discounted passes, which can be exchanged for tickets to regular showings.
-These passes are traditionally sold in bulk to institutional customers and also to the general public at Bulktix.com.
 Some passes provide substantial discounts from the price of regular admission, especially if they carry restrictions.
 Common restrictions include a waiting period after a movie's release before the pass can be exchanged for a ticket or specific theaters where a pass is ineligible for admission.

 Some movie theaters and chains sell monthly passes for unlimited entrance to regular showings.
 Cinemas in Thailand have a restriction of one viewing per movie.
 The increasing number of 3D movies, for which an additional fee is required, somewhat undermines the concept of unlimited entrance to regular showings, in particular if no 2D version is screened, except in the cases where 3D is included.
 Some adult theaters sell a day pass, either as standard ticket, or as an option that costs a little more than a single admission.
 Also for some film festivals, a pass is sold for unlimited entrance.
 Discount theaters show films at a greatly discounted rate, however, the films shown are generally films that have already run for many weeks at regular theaters and thus are no longer a major draw, or films which flopped at the box office and thus have already been removed from showings at major theaters in order to free up screens for films that are a better box office draw.